Author: Dr. Jean-Paul Rodrigue

-Yet, HSR does not have the far-reaching impacts on passenger mobility that its proponents suggest, at least on the medium term.
+Yet, HSR does not have the far-reaching impacts on passenger mobility that its proponents suggest, at least in the medium term.
 Although HSR in Europe is considered to be successful, its implementation requires massive subsidies, and its profitability remains difficult to achieve.
 For Spain, the world’s second most extensive system in terms of length, the process has particularly been a political one with the purpose of linking regional capitals with the national capital (Madrid).
 For developing countries, low fares are the dominant factor in mode selection, implying that HSR is not affordable for the great majority of the population.
 The location of stations remains a salient issue as suburban locations are advantageous from the availability of land perspective.
 However, suburban locations tend to be not well connected to the local transport system and are remote from central areas, which is commonly the destination for most passenger traffic.
 The impacts of new HSR stations as poles for urban growth and development remain so far elusive.

 3. New Technologies

 In addition to present technologies, an entirely new technological paradigm has been under development since the late 1970s, initially in Japan and Germany.
 The new technology is known as Maglev (Magnetic Levitation); it utilizes magnetic forces to uplift trains, guide them laterally, and propel them, relying upon highly efficient electromagnetic systems.
 The first commercial maglev rail system was inaugurated in Shanghai in 2003.
-Maglev systems have experienced some constraints on widespread commercialization, however, such as difficulties with integration in established rail corridors and perceptions of high construction costs.
+However, Maglev systems have experienced some constraints on widespread commercialization, such as difficulties with integration in established rail corridors and perceptions of high construction costs.

 A further expansion of the technology took shape in 2012 with the introduction of the hyperloop concept, which involves a maglev vehicle (e.g. a pod) circulating in a vacuum tube.
 Less air friction enables much higher operational speeds in the range of 1,000 km/hr.
 Although such systems have not yet been constructed, some short-distance corridors could be developed by 2020-25.